 1. The first step is to measure the circumference of your dog’s chest.
 Most dog packs are made in specific sizes, so you can find their corresponding measurement before buying one and avoid having to strap a bag that's too big or too small.

 3. Adjust all straps to tighten the pack to fit your dog’s body snugly.
-Don’t pull too tight, otherwise he won’t be able to breathe.
-Be aware that a too-loose pack can slip off.
+Don’t pull too tight.
+Otherwise, he won’t be able to breathe.
+Be aware that a pack that is too loose can slip off.
 You need to tighten the straps until you can fit two fingers between the strap and your dog's body.
 Monitor the pack closely to make sure it's not too loose or too tight.

 That is about it.
 Test the backpack on your daily walks with your dog to see how it works.

 You've done it – congratulations!
-What else is there to do afterwards?
+What else is there to do afterward?
 A few things.

 There are different dangers of ticks for dogs; depending on the region you live, a vet will help you decide if you should remove the tick yourself or visit him at the office.
 Call her.

 Also, make sure you bathe your dog thoroughly after you get home.